DocKob/AllMyIT/docs/configfile.md

-Set "Custom" to "Lenovo" for add the lenovo specifics folders
+Set "AddFolder" to "Lenovo" for add the lenovo specifics folders

+## Device section

+### Install-Certificate

+    "Install-Certificate": {

+    "Name": "AllMyIT",

+    "Export": true,

+    "Password": "Password",

+    "Wizard": false

+    }

+Create a certificat for password encryption.

+Set the Name and the password.
+If export is true, the certificate is exported to "Install_Path\export"